carpentries-incubator/python-testing/index.md

 root: .
 ---

-In this lesson we use a Python library called pytest.
-Basic understanding of Python variables and functions are a necessary prerequisite.
-Some previous experience with the shell is expected, *but isn't mandatory*.

-> ## Prerequisites
->
-> Nothing to do: you're ready to go!
-{: .prereq}

 Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
 A new detector is calibrated when the scientist observes its responses to known input signals.
 The results of this